xrettle/WFGY/ProblemMap/Twin_Atlas/README.md

 The point is whether a model:

 - over-commits under forced-decision pressure
 - compresses live alternatives into one cause
 - mistakes surface appearance for evidence
 - suppresses contradiction
 - exceeds lawful output ceiling

-### 🧭 Representative stress families
+### 🧭 Representative Stress Families

 #### 🎯 Attribution under weak evidence
 The system is pressured to name one person or one source without a complete evidence chain.